+The different facility of the desired of the desire

-Nursery & Reception How different foods affect our teeth.
+Nursery & How different foods affect our teeth.
 How to brush teeth.

+Reception

+Reception Visit to the dentist.

+Year 1 Discuss:

+Why do I eat? - Food for energy and growth

+• Energy for physical exercise

+Favorite foods and words to describe favorite foods

+Food tasting e.g. sweet, sour, chewy, melting, fresh, processed, frozen

+• Tasting unusual foods

+Sorting food, differences and similarities e.g. fruit, vegetables, cereals, meat

+Discuss sources of food e.g. milk

+• Planting seeds

+Year 2 IT IS IMPORTANT TO FIND OUT ABOUT FOOD ALLERGIES BEFORE CARRYING OUT THIS ACTIVITY

+I Cai L Develop work of year 1.
+Discuss:

+• Why do we need food?

+Explore taste - sweet/sour, bitter/salty

+Compare the taste of raw and cooked foods e.g. apple

+Look at a range of food labels.
+Discuss information given

+Discuss the origins of some foods e.g. farm produce, exotic fruits, tinned goods

+The need for hygiene in food handling

+Sorting foods into food groups

+Discuss what is a balanced diet

+Participation in (Scrumptious) Cookery Club

+Design a healthy menu Dispuss the importance and hopefits of everying.

+Discuss the importance and benefits of exercise Identify different ways of exercising

+Participate in different activities exercising different parts of the body

+Voor 2 - Endipole in Endi

+Year 3

+Introduce children to the main food groups - carbohydrates, proteins and fats

+Food Groups Discuss the importance of a balanced and nutritious diet

+1 coa Groups
-Visit to the dentist.
-Year 1 Discuss: • Why do I eat? - Food for energy and growth • Energy for physical exercise • Favorite foods and words to describe favorite foods • Food tasting e.g. sweet, sour, chewy, melting, fresh, processed, frozen • Tasting unusual foods • Sorting food, differences and similarities e.g. fruit, vegetables, cereals, meat • Discuss sources of food e.g. milk • Planting seeds Year 2 IT IS IMPORTANT TO FIND OUT ABOUT FOOD ALLERGIES BEFORE CARRYING OUT THIS ACTIVITY Develop work of year 1.
-Discuss: • Why do we need food? • Explore taste - sweet/sour, bitter/salty • Compare the taste of raw and cooked foods e.g. apple • Look at a range of food labels.
-Discuss information given • Discuss the origins of some foods e.g. farm produce, exotic fruits, tinned goods • The need for hygiene in food handling • Sorting foods into food groups • Discuss what is a balanced diet • Participation in (Scrumptious) Cookery Club • Design a healthy menu • Discuss the importance and benefits of exercise • Identify different ways of exercising • Participate in different activities exercising different parts of the body Year 3 Food Groups Introduce children to the main food groups - carbohydrates, proteins and fats Discuss the importance of a balanced and nutritious diet Dental Hygiene Discuss the functions of the teeth Learning how to brush teeth correctly (consult school nurse/dental health) Discuss the factors that contribute to tooth decay Health and Hygiene Discuss factors which contribute to a healthy and happy lifestyle What and who do we need to keep us healthy?
-Draw/write about all the things you need to keep healthy including food, exercise and personal hygiene Discuss the role of medicines in maintaining good health

-Year 4 Food Groups Recap and Develop children's understanding of a balanced diet and sensible food choices.
+Discussion for the formation of the Asseth

+Dental Discuss the functions of the teeth Learning bouts brush teeth correctly (consult school purse (depta) health)

+Learning how to brush teeth correctly (consult school nurse/dental health)

+Hygiene Discuss the factors that contribute to tooth decay Health and Hygiene Discuss factors which contribute to a healthy and happy lifestyle What and who do we need to keep us healthy?
+Draw/write about all the things you need to keep healthy including food, exercise and personal hygiene Discuss the role of medicines in maintaining good health Year 4 Food Groups Recap and Develop children's understanding of a balanced diet and sensible food choices.
 Activities could include: Food sorting Food plate Healthy diet menu Food diary Food from different cultures Year 5 Healthy Lifestyles Alcohol Recap sensible food choices and relate choice to alcohol - the following activities are suggestions.
 Assessment of attitudes and values around alcohol Write down and classify all the drinks they know into alcoholic & non-alcoholic Discuss long/short term effects of drinking Discuss why people choose to drink/choose not to drink? (including cultural/ religious reasons) Explore attitudes around alcohol State the facts about alcohol Making non-alcoholic drinks Look at media advertising - pupils design posters/act out own adverts Create scenarios: resisting peer pressure around alcohol Discuss "recommended alcohol allowance": What is a unit?
 How do we measure units?
 Compose raps, poems, songs around the dangers of alcohol and perform Year 6 Exercise & Diet Pupils to chart physical activities they regularly take part in - this would include PE in school Complete a weekly food diary to compare energy intake (food) and expenditure (physical activity) Discuss consequences of inactivity e.g. obesity, heart disease, diabetes, low self-esteem Recap on food groups and their benefits Discuss the role of the media in promoting "fashionable" body images Pupils to research about local clubs/facilities.
 Possible visit from club member to promote sport and cost and timings etc. Importance of warming up/cooling down.
 Name main muscles